Cut Knife, Saskatchewan

-Nearby are Poundmaker Cree Nation and Little Pine First Nation to the north in Paynton, Sweetgrass First Nation to the east, and Hillsvale Hutterite Colony to the north-west of the town.
+Nearby are Poundmaker Cree Nation and Little Pine First Nation to the north in Paynton, Sweetgrass First Nation to the east, and Hillsvale Hutterite Colony to the northwest of the town.

 History

 Cut Knife is named after Cut Knife Hill (now called Chief Poundmaker Hill) situated on the Poundmaker reserve.
 The hill was named after a Sarcee chief killed nearby by the Cree in the 1840s.

 The town is close to the site of the Battle of Cut Knife which occurred during the North-West Rebellion of 1885.